Connor Wong Player Props: Red Sox vs. Pirates

 - Wong hit .188 with three doubles, a home run and five walks.

-- In nine of 27 games a season ago, Wong had a hit, but he did not have a multi-hit game.
+- Wong got a hit in nine of 27 games last season, but had no multi-hit games.

-- He homered once out of 27 games a year ago, leaving the ballpark in 1.8% of his plate appearances.
+- He homered once out of 27 games a year ago, going deep in 1.8% of his plate appearances.

-- In five of 27 games last year (18.5%), Wong picked up an RBI, including two games with two or more RBIs.
+- Wong drove in a run in five of 27 games last season (18.5%), including two games with multiple RBIs.

 - In seven of 27 games last year he scored a run, including multiple runs once.